kwikiel/LaunchSchool/ReadingDocumentation2.md

 - undefined
 - BigInt
 - string
+- Symbol

+Only Object datatype is mutable.
+Primitive data types are immutable
 ## 	Largest Number	Not completed
 ## 	Arithmetic Operator Precedence	Not completed
 ## 	Date	Not completed